This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 What is Compound Finance?

 Compound Finance is a permissionless DeFi lending protocol that allows lenders to earn interest from their crypto holdings.
-The deposited assets are held in smart contracts known as liquidity pools and interest rates are adjusted algorithmically based on supply and demand.
+The deposited assets are held in smart contracts known as liquidity pools, and interest rates are adjusted algorithmically based on supply and demand.

 The protocol is built on smart contracts which automate the calculation of interest rates and issuance of loans, eliminating the need for intermediaries.
 At its most basic level, Compound Finance serves as an open marketplace where lenders meet borrowers, without third-party intervention.